codymurphyjones/NativeCore/readme.md

 **What is NativeCore?**

-NativeCore is the system I have named the personal App development system I have been working on.
+NativeCore is the name I have given the personal App development system I have been working on.
 I call it native core because despite a huge focus of the system being building a web app, you built it as if it were a react-native app.

 It has a react-native core.